Sexual orientation and gender identity are separate and distinct concepts.

 - Heterosexual or straight – a person who is attracted to someone of the opposite sex

 - Lesbian – a woman who is attracted to other women.
-Some non-binary people may also identify themselves as lesbian
+Some non-binary people may also identify as lesbian

 - Bisexual – a person who is attracted to both men and women not necessarily in equal proportions and not necessarily at the same time